DNA Sequence Assembler v4

-What is the confidence score (confidence score)?
+What is the nucleotide confidence score?

 that base is trusted.
 A small confidence score means that the predicted base can’t be trusted too much (the base caller may be wrong).
 The confidence score can

 have any value from 0 to 100.
 A high confidence score

 means that the base can be trusted.
 By default DNA Baser considers a base untrusted if its confidence score is under 25-30.

 DNA Sequence Assembler is the only software on the market that FULLY automates the sequence assembly process reducing the required time

 In order to generate high quality/trustable contigs WITHOUT any human intervention, DNA Sequence Assembler relies on the confidence score (confidence score) information assigned to each